 I think it’s time I got a real job, I said to myself.
-I can still commune with dead saints and the energy bodies of trees in my free time.
+I can still commune with dead saints, mountains, and trees in my free time.

 So, I cast pallid, enfeebled, truncated (skeletal!), shrunken (emasculated!) summaries of my abilities and experience onto some streams of the Internet, and one of these washed up like the baby Moses on the shores of a company that, according to its website, did really important stuff without which the moral fiber of the country would fester and suppurate and the economies of nations would collapse in on themselves like massive, aging stars.

 The company sent out agents to waterboard anyone who had ever had contact with me, extracted some of my precious body fluids for analysis, administered various personality tests, assigned me an Enneagram, and hired me anyway.

 The last of twenty-six interviews for the job was with the executive vice president for investor obfuscation, who earned $950,000 per year, plus bonus and stock options, and, astonishingly, had voted for both Bushes and Trump, supported wars on general principle, feared dark-skinned people, and didn’t believe in global warming, the sixth great extinction, homosexual marriage, deferred action for childhood arrivals, estate taxes, or Medicare for All.
 What a surprise!